JurgenR/aioslsk/docs/source/SOULSEEK.rst

    * :ref:`PrivateRoomMembershipRevoked` : with room name
    * :ref:`LeaveRoom` : with room name
    * :ref:`RoomList`
-   * :ref:`PrivateRoomUsers` : for private rooms we are still part of
+   * :ref:`PrivateRoomMembers` : for private rooms we are still part of
    * :ref:`PrivateRoomOperators` : for private rooms we are still part of
    * :ref:`PrivateRoomOperatorRevoked`
    * :ref:`RoomList`
-   * :ref:`PrivateRoomUsers` : for private rooms
+   * :ref:`PrivateRoomMembers` : for private rooms
    * :ref:`PrivateRoomOperators` : for private rooms

 Received by owner: